jethrocarr/ldapauthmanager/README.md

 # LDAPAuthManager

-* Please note: I consider this project deprecated, the code remains here for reference *
+* Please note: I consider this project deprecated, the code remains here for reference.
+FreeIPA is probably a better replacement for most needs. *

 ## Project Homepage